4molybdenum2/cs-notes/vis/Lecture 15.md

 Steps for Visualization Tasks:
 1. Domain Problem Characterization
+	1. what are the problems, what is making tasks slow and tedious
-2. Data/operation abstraction design - map from domain/vocabulary to abstraction
+2. Data/operation abstraction design
+	1. map from domain/vocabulary to abstraction
 3. Encoding/interaction technique design -
 	1. visual encoding - how to best show the data
 	2. Interaction design - how to best support the intent the user has
+	3. ex: draw graphs, nodes, links, compute score, allow user to test links
-	3. Algorithm design
+4. Algorithm design
+	1. ex: partial correlation followed by causal inferencing